 Sales and Revenue Metrics | Examine sales data and revenue streams before and after the rebrand to determine any positive or negative impact. |

-Brand Recognition and Recall Metrics | Conduct brand recognition and recall studies to see how effectively the new brand identity sticks in the minds of consumers. |
+Brand Recognition and Recall Metrics | Conduct brand recognition and recall studies to determine how effectively the new brand identity sticks in consumers’ minds. |

 Future Brand Strategy | Evaluate the rebrand’s impact on your long-term brand strategy, ensuring it aligns with company goals and market trends. |

-Rebranding Examples
+Rebranding examples.

 We partnered with Ollie, a brand renowned for its DTC model, to prepare them to transition into the retail landscape.
 Our comprehensive rebranding effort included: